kelvn-dev/documentation-hub/database/db-architecture.md

 ### MVCC in Postgresql

-When update record A (ctid A) in table A, postgresql insert another record with updated value to that same table, user A will query the old record and other users will query the inserted record.
+When update record A (ctid A) in table A, postgresql insert another record with updated value to that same table, user A will query the inseted record and other users will query the old record.
 The inserted record will have different ctid that reference ctid A for rollback. ctid is a system column that exists in every table and represents the physical location of a row version

 ![](images/postgresql-mvcc-implementation.png)